nodejs/node/doc/api/fs.md

 The optional `options` argument can be an integer specifying mode (permission and sticky bits), or an object with a `mode` property and a `recursive` property indicating whether parent folders should be created.
+Calling `fsPromises.mkdir()` when `path` is a directory that exists results in a rejection only when `recursive` is false.

 ### fsPromises.mkdtemp(prefix[, options])
 <!-- YAML